Your privacy is critically important to us. At UniVoIP, we have a few fundamental principles:

 That’s it!
 Thanks for reading.

-- November 19, 2018: Updated policy.
-Added specific information to help clarify our practices, and added information to reflect the requirements of the GDPR.
+- June 23rd, 2020: Updated policy.
+Added specific information to help clarify our practices, and added information to reflect the CCPA requirements.